• Home

 2. To engage art lovers of all types.
 We believe ALL people should be able to participate in the arts.
 Uproar will provide a completely free and accessible arts experience for visitors of all abilities.

 3. To support our community through the arts.
-Uproar will turn our community into a month-long, interactive arts experience, generating tourism and visitor spending that will support our local economy.
+Uproar will turn our community into a three-week, interactive arts experience, generating tourism and visitor spending that will support our local economy.

 What's in it for you?

-• A $500 honorarium for each selected applicant (artist or team).
+• A $1,000 honorarium for each selected applicant (artist or team)

-• The opportunity to sell your work featured at Uproar.
-This is encouraged but not required.
-Sales, including tax payments, will be handled by the Orange County Arts Alliance.
+• Sales opportunity: Selected artists are encouraged to make their Uproar artwork available for purchase.
+Sales, including tax payments, will be handled by the Orange County Arts Alliance (the nonprofit partner of the Orange County Arts Commission).
 The Arts Alliance will retain a 20% commission on any work sold during the festival.

 Prizes